zettlrobert/notes/flutter/README.md

 * each column in a row is as big as it needs to be or as big as you tell it to be
 * Flexible Widget with fit property
 * fit takes a flexfit configuration
-* Exbanded Widget
+* Expanded Widget
 * expanded only knows flex configurations

 ### Futures
 * showDatePicker returns a Future
 * Future is a Class built into Dart
 * Classes that allow to create Objects which will give a Value in the Future (for http requests for example)
-* immidiately returns future but no value for said future
+* immediately returns future but no value for said future
 * future triggers once value is returned
 * .then can be used on future
 * code execution will not stop